Creditor and Bankruptcy New York Legal ServicesBook an appointment

 - Were you injured by a defendant who has filed for bankruptcy?
 Engaging with the bankruptcy proceeding might be the only way to protect your legal rights.

-Unfortunately, the trustee tends to see all creditors as the same.
+Unfortunately, the trustee may tend to see other creditors who don’t have secured or priority claims as the same.
 And many creditors end up shafted by the trustee, who might not know the facts or the law as well as we hope.
 For this reason, you absolutely need your own attorney looking out for your interests.
 If the trustee takes an action that hurts your rights, we can bring it to the judge’s attention.

 Be Careful with Collections

-Bankruptcy is an orderly process which tries to treat all creditors the same.
-For this reason, an automatic stay as soon as the debtor files their case.
+Bankruptcy is an orderly process that tries to treat all creditors the same.
+For this reason, an automatic stay kicks in as soon as the debtor files their case.
 This stay halts all collection activity.
-If you try to start new collection activity while the stay is in effect, you can get into trouble with the court.
-You might even be sanctioned
+If you try to start a new collection activity while the stay is in effect, you can get into trouble with the court.
+You might even be sanctioned.

 Collection activity is broad and includes: